washingtoncie/washingtoncie.github.io/_pages/student-service-learning/index.md

 <section markdown="1">
 ### [Youth Facing the Global Refugee and Migration Crisis](/student-service-learning/youth-facing-the-global-refugee-and-migration-crisis "Youth Facing the Global Refugee and Migration Crisis")

 Our Youth Facing the Global Refugee and Migration Crisis program explores migration patterns that challenge societies around the world.
 This program weaves together a diplomacy simulation and a student advocacy project, to encourage teens to consider the global origins of refugee and migration patterns as well as the practical human needs of refugees and immigrants.
-(Eight SSL credit hours, upcoming sessions beginning August 23, 2021 and September 27, 2021)
+(Eight SSL credit hours, upcoming session beginning September 27, 2021, and additional dates to be announced.)

 > Helps raise awareness on sensitive topics going on in the world, helps prepare people for life lessons, in the sense that we are learning how to advocate.
 (Nicole K., Kenya)